JoeyDP/PPDB-Template-App/README.md

 #### 2. Create the database
-First configure the database with `postgresql` user:
+First configure the database with `postgres` user:
 ```bash
 sudo su postgres
 psql